 The accrual and use of paid time off benefits may be affected by a flexible work arrangement, as follows:

-- Flextime: the appropriate number of work hours should be deducted for holiday, floating holiday, sick, and vacation time regardless of whether the start/end times or lunch time is flexed.
+- Flextime/Staggered Shift: The appropriate number of work hours should be deducted for holiday, floating holiday, sick, and vacation time regardless of whether the start/end times or lunchtime is flexed.

-- Telecommuting: paid time off benefits for a telecommuting day are to be handled as they would be for a day working in the office.
+- Remote Work: Paid time off benefits for a remote work/telecommuting day are to be handled as they would be for a day working in the office.
 The appropriate number of work hours should be deducted for holiday, sick, and vacation time whether the employee is telecommuting or working in the office that day.

 Policies Related to Flexible Work